ply-ct/ply/docs/topics/cases.md

     }
 ```
 You might ask how we can "confirm the update" in `updateRating()` above simply by running the 'retrieveMovie' request.
-Remember: all requests/responses are appended to the result file for verification once the suite is finished.
+Remember: all requests/responses are appended to the result file for verification once the case suite is finished.

 Lastly we clean up after ourselves by deleting the movie we've created:
 ```typescript